 This webinar looks at how woody biomass can be used effectively and sustainably to reduce fossil fuel consumption for commercial, institutional, municipal and micro grid district heating deployments.

 Presenter: David Dubois, Project Coordinator, Wood Waste to Rural Heat

 Residential energy efficiency is one area where BC is getting it right.
 Investing in the energy efficiency of our buildings creates green collar jobs, generates tax revenues, and reduces energy costs for families and businesses, as well as reducing our energy use and tackling climate change.

-Guido Wimmers discusses the experience of Passive House in Canada and shows the fundamental components of Passive House design, with examples and potential contradictions in the current building industry and policy.
+Guido Wimmers discusses the experience of Passive House in Canada and shows the fundamental components of Passive House design.

 View the presentation slides here (2.4 MB PDF).